Karpathy's LLM Wiki Points in the Right Direction — But It's Still Stuck on Your Laptop

-Andrej Karpathy's LLM Wiki gist went viral this week for good reason.
-The core insight — that LLMs should compile and maintain a structured knowledge base instead of rediscovering knowledge from scratch on every query — is a fundamental shift from how most people use AI today.
+Andrej Karpathy's LLM Wiki gist went around the AI community this week, arguing that LLMs should compile and maintain a structured knowledge base instead of starting from scratch on every conversation.
+The point lands squarely on the biggest missing piece in how most people use AI today.

-We've been building exactly this.
-KnowMine is an AI-native personal knowledge base that's been live for months, with 11 MCP tools, pgvector semantic search, and a SOUL personalization layer.
-When we read Karpathy's gist, we didn't think "great idea" — we thought "we already shipped this, and we solved three problems his approach can't."
+KnowMine has been building exactly this.
+It's been live for months: 11 MCP tools, pgvector semantic search, a SOUL user-profile layer.
+When I read the gist, my first reaction wasn't "good idea."
+It was "we already shipped this, and the three things his approach can't solve are already solved in ours."

-The scaling wall.
-Karpathy notes that at ~100 sources and a few hundred pages, an index file is sufficient — no vector database needed.
-This is true.
+First wall: scale.
+Karpathy notes that at around 100 sources and a few hundred pages, an index.md is enough and you don't need a vector store.
+At that scale he's right.
 But knowledge bases grow.
-At 500+ entries with overlapping concepts across domains, keyword matching and index scanning break down.
-You need semantic similarity search.
-KnowMine uses pgvector with text-embedding-3-small from day one — every entry is vectorized on save, and related knowledge surfaces automatically.
+Past 500 entries with cross-domain concepts, keyword matching and index scans start failing.
+You need semantic similarity.
+KnowMine was pgvector + text-embedding-3-small on day one.
+Every entry vectorizes on save; related content surfaces automatically.

 |---|---|---|